aletheon/eleutherios-website/README.md

 #### Advantages

 - Creates partnerships (Service providers can create and share policies with one another)
-- Creates capacity (Service providers can share their service or data)
+- Creates capacity (Service providers can share their service or data with one another)
 - Improves livelihoods or equality (Service providers can create new businesses or business models)
 - Reduces waste, carbon emissions and inefficiences (Service providers can manage the value chain from supplier to consumer)